-Schools must have at least one 'appointed person' (At Overleigh we call this our Lead First Aider - Pippa Redmayne) to oversee first aid provision.
-The appointed person is not necessarily a first aider, and must not conduct any first aid for which they have not been trained.
+Schools must have at least one 'appointed person' (At Ovelrigh we call this our Lead First Aider - Pippa Redmayne) to oversee first aid provision.
+The appointed person is not a first aider, and must not conduct any first aid for which they have not been trained.
 The appointed person should, however, be trained in emergency procedures as outlined below.
+More information on the role of the appointed person can be found here.]
 The appointed person is responsible for: